Last clinically updated in September 2019 by Maria Yiangou, Registered Parmacist in AXA PPP healthcare's Health at Hand team.

-Versatis plasters (patches) – can wear for 12 hours (day or night as preferred) on or near the painful area.
-The skin is uncovered the other 12 hours so that it can breathe.
+Versatis plasters (patches) – can be worn for 12 hours (day or night as preferred) on or near the painful area.
+The skin is left uncovered for the other 12 hours so that it can breathe.

 If symptoms persist, stronger painkillers may be prescribed by your doctor for a short time, examples include:

-An alternative would be to try TENS machines.
-They transmit very low voltage electrical impulses to a small area.
+An alternative to medication would be to try a TENS machine.
+Tens machines transmit very low voltage electrical impulses to a small area.
 This is felt as a buzzing sensation and it can prevent the nerves from sending pain messages to the brain.
-You may be able to try this at a Pain Clinic.
+A variety of TENS machines are available to buy in store or online.
+A with anything of this nature it's important to research the various options and ideally consult with your GP or pain specialist to ensure you settle on one from a reputable supplier that's suitable for your needs.
+You may also be able to try this option at a pain clinic.

 It's okay to have the shingles vaccine if you've already had shingles.
-The shingles vaccine has been known to work well in people who have had shingle as it has been known to boost immunity against further shingles attacks.
+The shingles vaccine has been known to work well in people who've had shingle, as it can boost immunity against further shingles attacks.